Kate Hale, PhD

 Women in Science and Engineering

-As the former president of the CU-Boulder Women in Science and Engineering (WiSE) group, I am committed to working with leadership teams across universities and institutes to fulfill the WiSE mission: providing coaching, mentorship and a platform for discussion, networking and support to encourage and inspire women in science, technology, engineering and math (STEM) fields throughout their professional careers.
-With CU-WiSE, I facilitated monthly seminars (highlighted topics include: how to be an ally, climate strike storytelling, CV and resume workshop, Actionable Steps Toward Equity in STEM), K-12 outreach events, a mentorship program, semesterly content club (topics include: intersectional feminism, anti-racism) and the annual Science Communication Symposium.
+As the former president of the CU-Boulder Women in Science and Engineering (WiSE) group, I remain committed to working with leadership teams across universities and institutes to fulfill the WiSE mission: providing coaching, mentorship and a platform for discussion, networking and support to encourage and inspire women in science, technology, engineering and math (STEM) fields throughout their professional careers.
+With CU-WiSE, I hosted monthly seminars, including: how to be an ally, climate strike storytelling, CV and resume workshop, and Actionable Steps Toward Equity in STEM).
+I organized K-12 outreach events, a mentorship program, semesterly content club (topics included: intersectional feminism, anti-racism) and an annual Science Communication Symposium.
 WiSE grew to include over 400 members, led by a passionate team of ~10 volunteers, creating opportunities for women and other underrepresented groups.
 These efforts were coupled with a strong emphasis on science communication toward a general audience: giving jargon-free elevator pitches to become better, well-rounded scientists.
-This is an effort I plan to continue making as I progress to new universities and institutes and continue my career as a woman in snow hydrology.
+This is an effort I plan to continue making as I further my career as a woman in snow hydrology.

-I have led the hands-on component of the CU-Boulder Undergrad Snow Internship Program for the past 4 snow seasons.
-The CU-Boulder Geography department has been hosting undergraduates at the CU Mountain Research Station for over 20 years.
+I have led the field component of the CU-Boulder Undergrad SNOTERN Internship Program for 4 snow seasons.
 The long-term data collected through this program has helped drive published papers through continuous collection of snowpack data.
 While creating relationships with the snow interns, we have developed projects showcased in the annual CU-Boulder Hydrologic Sciences Symposium, Museum of Boulder, CU-Science Discovery programs, and honors theses.
-This program has been one of the most rewarding for me, finding natural energy to share the subject of snow to cohorts of engaged students, particularly in the field, and, in turn, learn from them as they begin to explore their own science questions.
+This program represents a rewarding space for me, as I find natural energy to share the subject of snow hydrology to cohorts of engaged students, particularly in the field, and, in turn, learn from them as they begin to explore their own science questions.

-Reviewing snow pit protocals with two snow interns on the Saddle Catchment at Niwot Ridge Long Term Ecological Research site.
+Reviewing snow pit protocals with two snow interns in the Saddle Catchment at Niwot Ridge Long Term Ecological Research site.
 Photo credit: Nick Edwards